matthewnblanchard/templogger/README.md

 Temperatures are stored in timestamp, temperature pairs in a table within the SQL database.
 I2C communication is reliazed through the SMBus python module.
 The table is updated with current information every 60 seconds

+## Lighttpd setup
+Lighttpd was set up and configured to run a python script for the webpage.
+By default, the Raspberry Pi 3 uses Apache to run a web server.
+This was stopped using the following command:
+        update-rc.d apache2 disable
+Following this, the lighttpd package was installed:
+        sudo apt-get install lighttpd
+Lighttpd is automatically set to start at boot when installed

+A configuration file was made for CGI, for use with the python script:
+        /etc/lighttpd/conf.d/cgi.conf
+        /----------------------------/
+        server.modules += ("mod\_cgi")

+        cgi.assign =            ( ".pl"  => "/usr/bin/perl",
+                                  ".php" => "/usr/bin/php-cgi",
+                                  ".py"  => "/usr/bin/python" )

+        index-files.names +=    ( "index.pl",  "default.pl",
+                                  "index.php", "default.php",
+                                  "index.py",  "default.py" )

+The following line was added to /etc/lighttpd/lighttpd.conf
+        include "conf.d/cgi.conf"

+## Webpage Setup
+The webpage is generated using a python script, templogger.py.
+The script operates by querying the SQLite3 database populated by read\_temp.py for all rows with timestamps less than a day old, converting the timestamps into floating point numbers, and plotting them versus the temperatures.
+The plot is then saved to an image which is displayed on the page via html.